 The PPP Unit will analyse the skills and time commitments required to develop, evaluate, and procure each project, and recommend to the Enterprise Team who should be on the Project Team.
-Generally, Project Team members will include officials from the Subject Ministry/Agency, the Ministry of Finance and Planning, the Attorney General's Chambers and suitably qualified consultants.
+Generally, Project Team members will include officials from the Ministry with portfolio responsibility or subject Agency, the Ministry of Finance and Public Service, the Attorney-General's Chambers and suitably qualified consultants.
 The Enterprise Team will designate the members of the Project Team (other than the Transaction Officer) after considering the recommendations of the PPP Unit.